-Language is a phenomenon with many layers, from the sounds that come out of people’s mouths to the meanings that those sounds express.
-The field of Linguistics is composed of sub-fields, and most professional linguists become specialists in one or more of these sub-fields.
+Language is a phenomenon with many layers, from the sounds that speakers produce to the meanings that those sounds express.
+The field of Linguistics is comprised of several sub-fields.
+Most professional linguists become specialists in one or more of these sub-fields.
 The major ones are:

 Morphology: The study of word structure.
 Morphologists examine such questions as: …To what extent are ways of forming words “productive” or not (e.g. why do English speakers say arrival and amusement but not *arrivement and *amusal)? …What determines when words change form (for example, why does English have to add –er to adjectives when making comparisons, but Hebrew does not add any equivalent)? …How can humans program computers to recognize the “root” of a word separated from its “affixes” (e.g. how could a computer recognize walk, walks, walking, and walked as the “same” word)?